Zach488/qb-burgershot/Readme.md

 ## Soon To Come

-- Lucky tickets that gives a player certain amount of money or rewward.
+- Lucky tickets that gives a player certain amount of money or reward.

 ## Insert into #qb-smallresources --> server --> consumables.lua
 ```